-Entertain party guests or passers-by with creepy things to touch and feel.
+Entertain party guests or passers-by with creepy things in Halloween touch and feel boxes.
 Clearly label each item with a Halloween-themed name and let guests try to guess what they are really touching.
 In the spooky spirit of Halloween, the bigger the "eww" factor, the better.
 Limit the number of touching items or adjust the difficulty of guessing what the item really is to the age group of your guests.

 Hold My Hand

-Fill a box or container with dirt or pudding to resemble dirt or mud.
+Fill a box or container with dirt or pudding to resemble dirt or mud for this Halloween touch and feel box.
 Hide a hand under the dirt and mix in gummy worms and plastic spiders.
 Use a realistic-feeling prop that looks and feels like a severed hand or make your own.
 Fill a surgical glove with rice or water and freeze it in a hand shape.
 If you want to scare your guests, only allow one guest into the room at a time and have someone hiding under the table with his hand in the box.
 Your mischievous helper can grab the guest's hand when he reaches inside the box.

 The Hard Stuff

-Decaying body parts are eery and creepy.
+Decaying body parts are eery and creepy items that feel weird to touch.
 Rub vegetable oil on a latex glove or flour tortilla to feel like slimy skin and stuff it with popcorn to feel like a skeleton.
 Sprinkle in a few fake nails and potato chips as scabs.
 Carve ears out of bell peppers or break pretzels into ear shapes.
 Wash chicken bones and let them serve as substitute skeleton parts, or carve bones out of carrots.
 Use popcorn kernels as teeth.

 Slimy and Gooey